CertifaiAI/basics-of-data-analytics/README.md

 ### Notebook Naming Conventions
-Suggest to name the notebooks by:
+Suggest to name the notebooks by:<br>
 "<nn> - <title>"

 Where nn is the number of question.
 Title is the name of the notebook. <br>